 As a childbirth educator and doula, I wish we all talked more about “counter-irritants” as effective methods for pain relief during labor and birth.
-By counter-irritant, I mean the mom does something which is uncomfortable but it helps to distract her from the labor pain, such as biting on her lip, squeezing her fingernails into her palms, using a fist to thump on her thigh, or pulling on her own hair.
-These are all things that are within the mom’s control – she can start or stop anytime she wants to – she chooses how intensely to do it so that it will bring her attention away from the contraction that is not within her control.
+By counter-irritant, I mean the person in labor does something which is uncomfortable but it helps to distract her from the labor pain, such as biting on her lip, squeezing her fingernails into her palms, using a fist to thump on her thigh, or pulling on her own hair.
+These are all things that are within her control – she can start or stop anytime she wants to – she chooses how intensely to do it so that it will bring her attention away from the contraction pain that is not within her control.

-The issue is that some of these spontaneous techniques can cause pain or minor injury to the mom.
-I like to talk about these behaviors in class so partners know that if mom is doing this, it’s because it’s helpful to her.
+The issue is that some of these spontaneous techniques can cause pain or minor injury to her.
+I like to talk about these behaviors in class so partners know that if someone in labor is doing this, it’s because it’s helpful to her.
 But the partner may need to help her figure out how to do it in a way that provides the pain relief but doesn’t cause harm on its own.

 Sometimes it’s a simple in-the-moment fix – for the mom who’s hitting her thigh we might place a pillow there to cushion the blow.
 For the mom digging her fingernails into her palm, we might be able to give her a washcloth to grip tightly, or better yet, a comb or brush to squeeze.